 Children are being kidnapped and sex trafficked in America and local members of the Dallas and Fort Worth area entertainment community are collaborating to stop it.

 8 DAYS is inspired by actual events.
-Through talking to homesland security and the Dallas police precinct, domestic minor sex trafficking happens in our own backyard, in websites everyone uses and hotels across our streets.
+Through talking to Homesland Security and the Dallas police precinct, domestic minor sex trafficking happens in our own backyard, on websites everyone uses, and in hotels across our streets.
 This has to stop.
 These stories have to be told.

 Run Time: 1 hour 30 minutes

 - B*tch: A term used endearingly toward one another to refer to a “working girl.”

 - Bottom, or Bottom B*tch: A person appointed by the pimp/trafficker to recruit potential victims, report violation of rules,

 - Branded: A tattoo on a victim indicating ownership by a trafficker/pimp.

 - Caught a Case: When pimp or victim has been arrested and charged with a crime.

 - Chose Up: The act of joining a trafficker’s stable.